mahajanpooja/Neo4j_units_degree_dataset/README.md

 be used to check degree and unit rules.

 The graph models:

 •at least one degree (three or four year) with a set of completion requirements;

 •enough units at 1000, 2000, and 3000 or above level to satisfy that degree’s completion requirements (there should be at least three or four units per level);

-some units with no prerequisites;
+•some units with no prerequisites;

 •some units with a list of prohibition units;

 •some units with a list of prerequisite units linked by OR operators;

 •some units with two or more prerequisite units linked by OR and AND operators;

 •a chain of units linked by two or three prerequisite relationships.

-Your guide should have a similar structure.
-It must contain the following slides:
+The guide must contain the following slides:

 • Slide one: Graph Building.
 In this slide, you should provide one or more queries to build a graph containing units, degrees, and their relationships.
 You should prepare a data file containing units information and load that file to build a graph units information.
 You may write a separate query to add degree information.
 In the textual description section of this slide, briefly describe the nodes and relationships in the graph.